top of page

 There are endless ways to make people want to stay.
 Flexibility, recognition, culture—they’re all important.
 But if there’s one thing that brings people together faster than a team retreat or policy change, it’s food.
-Shared meals spark real connection.
-They turn colleagues into communities.
+Shared meals and experiences spark connection and connection builds retention.
+They turn your colleagues into communities.
 That’s why we are launching the Summer Program at Food for Thought.

 What is the Summer Program?